 Woodfired power for cooking, light and phones

-We’ve never warmed to the Biolite – a range of woodburning stoves and accessories that use the energy generated while cooking to charge devices.
+We’ve never warmed to the Biolite stove – a range of woodburning stoves and accessories that use the energy generated while cooking to charge devices.
 Other people love them, though, because they’re ultra-portable and very fast stoves that need only sticks and twigs to create a very good fire.